ory/docs/docs/oathkeeper/pipeline/error.md

 - `Bad Request` (400) -> `{"errors": ["bad_request"]}`

 Keep in mind that these errors must be emitted by ORY Oathkeeper itself, not by the upstream API.
-Therefore, most HTTP Status Codes will not have any effect because ORY Oathkeeper - as of now - mostly returns 401, 403, 500 error codes.
+Therefore, most HTTP Status Codes won't have any effect because ORY Oathkeeper - as of now - mostly returns 401, 403, 500 error codes.

 As discussed previously, if this configuration key is left empty, then all error